acdh-oeaw/arche-ingest/README.md

 Do not store your ARCHE credentials in the workflow configuration file.
 Use repository secrets instead (see example below).

-A fragment of your workflow;s yaml config may look like that:
+A fragment of your workflow's yaml config may look like that:

 ```yaml
     - name: ingestion  dependencies